 In this guide

-If we receive new concerns about a nurse or midwife within three years of a previous decision that they had no case to answer, the case examiners can take the original concerns (which led to the closed case) into account when they consider the new case.
+If we receive new concerns about a nurse, midwife and nursing associate within three years of a previous decision that they had no case to answer, the case examiners can take the original concerns (which led to the closed case) into account when they consider the new case.
 The case examiners can also refer both the closed case, and the new case, to the Fitness to Practise Committee.1

 Whether or not case examiners will consider the closed case as part of their case to answer decision, and whether they will refer it on to the Fitness to Practise Committee will depend on: